Quick overview

-Returning goods from the e-shop
+Returning goods from an e-shop

-According to the Civil Code, every consumer has the right to return goods within 14 days of receipt if they have been purchased through an e-shop or other distance method.
+According to the Civil Code, every consumer has the right to return goods within 14 days of receipt if they have been purchased via an e-shop or other distance method.
 The return of goods without giving a reason is automatic.
 So you don’t have to explain to anyone if you missed a size or just don’t like the item.

 The European Union introduced this mechanism to protect customers from making hasty purchases online.
 In the past, there was no such protection and some sellers stubbornly refused to allow returns.
 Today, it is now common practice to return goods from e-shops.